- General Regulations eTOP -

 Additional Duties and Rights of the Subscriber

-18.1 The Subscriber is required to immediately inform the Operator of any changes concerning their legal status or updates to data that were required for signing the Agreement.
+18.1 The Subscriber is obliged to promptly inform the Operator of any changes regarding the Subscriber’s legal status and of changes to the data required to be disclosed upon conclusion of the Agreement.

-18.2 If the Subscriber fails to fulfill the obligation specified in Art.
-18.1, any correspondence sent by the Operator to the previous address or containing outdated data shall be deemed properly delivered.
+18.2 If the obligation specified in art.
+18.1 is not fulfilled, any correspondence sent by the Operator to a Subscriber who is not a Consumer to the previous address or containing the previous data shall be deemed properly delivered.

-18.3 The Subscriber must allow the Operator to perform Scheduled Maintenance necessary to ensure proper Service operation.
+18.3 The Subscriber is obliged to enable the Operator to carry out Planned Works necessary to ensure the proper operation of the Service.

-18.4 If the Subscriber loses legal rights to the Premises or Network Termination Point, they must immediately notify the Operator in writing.
+18.4 The Subscriber is obliged, promptly after losing legal title to the Premises or to the Network Termination number, to notify the Operator of this fact in writing.

-18.5 If the Subscriber is assigned access passwords, they are obligated to keep them confidential and not disclose them to third parties.
+18.5 If access passwords are assigned to the Subscriber, the Subscriber is obligated not to disclose them to third parties.

 Art.
 19